 Check back here for our thoughts on the latest developments in our industry.

-Recent legislation underscores the importance of being proactive.
-Under the newly signed California Senate Bills 721 and 1465, the law will soon require the inspection of decks and balconies in multifamily dwellings and mandate repairs as necessary, as well as the reporting of certain settlements involving construction defects by involved parties.
+Recent legislation underscores the importance of being proactive with building and property maintenance and safety.
+Under California Senate Bills 721 and 1465, which were signed in 2018, the deck and balcony inspection laws require the inspection of decks and balconies in multifamily dwellings and mandate repairs as necessary, as well as require the reporting of certain settlements involving construction defects by involved parties.
+The state of California requires that deck and balcony inspections be completed by January 1, 2025, and then every six years thereafter.
+That said, certain cities such as Berkeley have their own codes—Exterior Elevated Elements (E3) Inspection Program, timelines and requirements.

 Balcony issues can stem from many root sources.
 For example, problems can include bad drainage, deteriorated surface coatings, structural rot, damaged guardrails and other distress.
 Water intrusion—one of the triggers for deterioration—is not uncommon.
 And it’s important to understand that water can find its way into a balcony assembly in many ways.

 Problems like this don’t appear magically.
 They develop over time.
-While these issues are more common in cooler and wet climates, they occur in warm dry areas as well.
-In a hot, dry climate it may take several years, but in the right conditions problems can appear quickly and require correction immediately.
+While these issues are more common in cooler and wet climates, they occur in warm, dry areas as well.
+In a hot, dry climate it may take several years, but in the right conditions, problems can appear quickly and require correction immediately.
+In fact, as an example, the Berkeley property was only eight years old when the collapse occurred.

-Of course, the best way to avoid an expensive balcony repair is to implement good design practice, employ competent contractors during the construction process and perform necessary and thorough maintenance after the building is operational.
+Of course, the best way to avoid a tragedy or even an expensive balcony repair is to implement good design practices, employ competent contractors during the construction process, and perform necessary and thorough maintenance after the building is operational.
 While at first it may seem that all structures eventually fail, it’s important to know that leaks can be prevented, and structures can be preserved through a combination of thoughtful planning, good construction and consistent maintenance over the life of a property.

 Here are a few things you can do to ensure that you have healthy balconies: